AzumaraJoseph/JossyCollections_Angular/README.md

 - Local storage for user data persistence.

 ## Usage
-- Browsing Products: Users can browse products by category, view detailed descriptions, and add items to their cart.
+- Users can browse products by category, view detailed descriptions, and add items to their cart.
-- User Authentication: Users can register, log in, and manage their profiles.
+- Users can register, log in, and manage their profiles.
-- Shopping Cart: Users can add products to their cart, adjust quantities, and proceed to checkout.
+- Users can add products to their cart, adjust quantities, and proceed to checkout.
-- Checkout: Users can enter their shipping information and complete their purchase using integrated payment services.
+- Users can enter their shipping information and complete their purchase using integrated payment services.
-- Admin Panel: Admin users can manage product listings, update details, and track orders.
+- Admin users can manage product listings, update details, and track orders.

 ## Contributing
  We welcome contributions from the community!
 If you'd like to contribute, please follow these steps: